aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-Since our BenchStore is an instance of the `Flux/Utils` Store we have access to
-the `addListener` method which registers a callback function to be invoked when
-the store runs `__emitChange()`;
 Let's do one final test before moving on.
 * Assign `window.BenchActions` in `bench_bnb.jsx`.
 * In the console, call `BenchActions.fetchAllBenches()`, then `BenchStore.all()`.